 So, what causes these intriguing perception cross-overs?
 Researchers do not always agree, and in fact, synesthesia may quite possibly arise via different mechanisms in different people.

-Some studies have suggested that the condition is genetically inherited, which may explain why Nabokov's son had color-graphemic synesthesia, like both of his parents.
+Some studies have suggested that the condition is

 "[Color-graphemic synesthesia]," the authors write, "appears to emerge in early school years, where first major pressures to use graphemes [symbols and codes such as letters and numbers] are encountered, and then becomes cemented in later years."